timdiels/sysintercept/README.rst

 Performance
 -----------
 There is no emulation or virtualization involved.
 It injects a dll into the target process.
-The dll wraps all system calls necessary for the given config and only those (todo).
+The dll wraps all system calls necessary for the given config and only those, the hooking can be done dynamically without recompiling the dll.

-Todo: a config, api or python binding are convenient ways of changing the behavior of system calls but would end up at least wrapping all system calls regardless of whether they are used by the script as that needs to be decided at compile time.
-The overhead of the python binding might be too much or would it be comparable to python performance?
-At least for some things it could be too much.
-Rust might be better as it does allow optimizing at compile time.

-Todo: In a much much later project state, sysintercept could detect support for system call interposition and choose the best available mechanism. (e.g. prefer kernel module to userland patching).
-Is this a thing on windows?
+Todo: python or lua would be more flexible than an xml config file, but would the overhead of python be acceptable for system calls?
+We could offer multiple mechanisms, e.g. for some cases python is fast enough.
+Rust might be a faster alternative.
+Either way it needs to be implemented first in c++ or rust.

 License
 -------
 Project is covered by the GPLv3 license.

 Libraries used in project: